NZMia/frontend-developer-assessment/README.md

 cd Frontend
 npm run start

 Runs the app in the development mode.
-Listening on port 4001
+Open http://localhost:4001 to view it in your browser.
 ```
 ---